Apartment vs Houses: Which is Better for Passive Rental Income?

 Multi-family buildings represent enormous financial opportunities in a post-COVID real estate market.
 Interest rates are close to all-time lows, creating inexpensive loan payments.
 Rents in Southern California, Nevada, Texas, Florida, and across the South are very strong.

 As stimulus money floods an already opportunistic market, multi-family properties, from duplexes to 250-unit complexes and above, have become top-tier investments.
-Everyone, from individual real estate investors up to REITs, private equity funds, insurance companies, and pension funds is heavily investing in apartments.
+Everyone, from individual real estate investors up to REITs, private equity funds, insurance companies, and pension funds are heavily investing in apartments.

 Multi-Family Real Estate Investing is Spreading To Major Markets Outside of LA